dnase/evest/README.md

 evest
 =====

+This script scrapes market data for any (or all) of the 5 trade hubs - jita, amarr, rens, dodixie, and hek.
+You give it a margin of profit that you would like between the highest buy order and the lowest sell order, and it generates a list of things that match your criteria.

 It's best to run this in jruby (http://jruby.org/) to take advantage of JVM threading.

 You need to install mongodb (http://www.mongodb.org/).